-It's easy to create a new loan inside of LoanPro's LMS, and the options there can help you configure loans exactly as you intend.
-This article will cover entering loan terms into LoanPro and each loan term individually, so the reader gets a sense of the configuration options that are available.
+It's easy to create a new loan inside of LoanPro's Loan Management System (LMS), and there are a wealth of options that can help you configure loans exactly as you intend.
+This article will cover entering loan terms into LoanPro and explain the configuration options that are available.

 To enter loan terms in LoanPro, navigate to Account Setup > Setup Terms inside the loan.